 Pet Sitting Service

 All cats are unique and have their own little ways and routines.
-Therefore, in order to understand your cat’s needs, and their likes and dislikes, I like to carry out a brief home visit before the booking starts.
-This is an informal visit to meet you and your cat, so please don’t worry about your home looking immaculate!
-It’s purely for me to get all the information I need to provide your pet with the highest standard of care, and also to give you peace of mind.
+Therefore, in order to understand your cat’s needs, and their likes and dislikes, once you have made a confirmed booking I will carry out a brief home visit to meet you and your cat and to collect a spare key.
+This is an informal visit so please don’t worry about your home looking immaculate!
+It’s purely for me to get all the information I need to provide your cat with the highest standard of care, and also to give you peace of mind.
 If a home visit isn’t possible, I can set up an online meeting using Teams or Zoom or simply chat through your requirements over the phone.

 My service is tailored to your pet’s needs, but here is an overview of what I would usually do on my pet sitting visits:

 - Feeding your pet to your requirements, and refilling water stations

-- Thorough cleaning of feeding stations, litter tray, and any little mishaps
+- Cleaning of feeding stations, litter trays, and any little mishaps (including disposal of “gifts” i.e. rodents)

 - Administering medication if required

-- Ensuring that indoor cats are kept securely inside, or letting those out that don’t have a cat flap
+- Ensuring that indoor cats are kept securely inside

 - Accompanying your pet to the garden if requested